Strategy11/formidable-forms/readme.txt

 = 5.4.2 =
 * New: Autocomplete dropdowns in the back end will now include an aria-label on the options to avoid accessibility issues with screen readers only reading ID values.
 * New: A redirect will now happen after duplication to avoid issues with multiple duplicate actions on page refresh.
-* New: Added additional styling for repeaters in tables shown in email actions to show indentation for the repeated data.
+* New: Added additional styling for repeaters in tables shown in actions to show indentation for the repeated data.
 * New: Added a Save and Reload button that appears after installing a required add on when clicking a field with missing requirements.
 * Fix: The aria-describedby attribute will now be ordered intentionally so errors get first priority by default.
 Checks have been added to avoid duplicate ids appearing in aria-describedby attributes as well.
 * Fix: A few issues with label position settings were introduced with last update that are now fixed.
 Labels were appearing when the "none" label position setting was set.